elopio/docs/source/includes/_transactionAPI.md

 // privateKeyorSigner is either the privateKey buffer of the account trying to send the transaction or a function to sign a transaction (generally from a hardware wallet).
 This example uses the Buffer returned from the `augur.accounts.login` function. var privateKeyOrSigner = [252, 111, 32, 94, 233, 213, 105, 71, 89, 162, 243, 247, 56, 81, 213, 103, 239, 75, 212, 240, 234, 95, 8, 201, 217, 55, 225, 0, 85, 109, 158, 25];

-// accountType is a string set to "privateKey", "ledger", or "trezor". var accountType = "privateKey";
+// accountType is a string set to "privateKey", "ledger", "trezor", "edge", or "unlockedEthereumNode". var accountType = "privateKey";

 // onSent callback fires when the initial eth_sendTransaction response is received